Hardik888/E2E-React-Server-Deployment/README.md

 **Project Description:**

-Creating a production-grade workflow for a React app using Docker for deployment on multiple containers involves several steps
+Creating a production-grade workflow for a React app Which uses Docker for containerizing, nginx for Reverse Proxy , Redis for Caching the Data And Postresql for Database.

 **Project Owner:** Hardik Upadhyay